ionic-team/ionic-docs/docs/angular/build-options.md

 }
 ```

 Icons can also be registered in entry points such as `app.component.ts` to avoid the need to call `addIcons` multiple times.
 Developers should be aware that the initial application chunk may increase because the registered icons will need to be loaded at application start.
+However, if your application uses a small number of icons the impact of this may be minimal.

 ```typescript title="app.component.ts"
 import { Component } from '@angular/core';